 This is called value based marketing.

-The reason TIkTok is such a great channel is that content creators are creating the interactions for you and increasing your awareness.
+The reason TIkTok is such a great channel, is that content creators are creating the interactions for you.

 This is where people go and invest time into listening to your music release.
 They may even put it on their playlist.